samindaa/RLLib/README.md

    * make
    * ./RLLib

-* To compile 32-bit binary on 64-bit machines:
+* To compile 32-bit binary on a 64-bit machine:
     * ./configure --march=m32
     * make
     * ./RLLib